* This is the Consumer Version. *

 Doctors usually do tests to determine the factor that precipitated the development of porphyria cutanea tarda and to see whether there is too much iron in the liver.
 If people are not already known to have hepatitis C or HIV infection, doctors do tests for those disorders.

 Porphyria cutanea tarda is the most readily treated porphyria.
 Avoiding alcohol and other precipitating factors is beneficial.
 People should avoid sun exposure as much as possible.

 Very low doses of chloroquine or hydroxychloroquine are also effective in treating porphyria cutanea tarda.
-These drugs remove excess porphyrins from the liver.
+These drugs remove excess porphyrins from the liver by increasing their excretion in the urine.
 However, doses that are too high cause porphyrins to be removed too rapidly, resulting in a temporary worsening of the disorder and damage to the liver.

-For women taking estrogen , doctors stop the estrogen therapy (because it is a precipitating factor of the porphyria) until phlebotomy has been completed and porphyrin levels are normal.
+For people taking estrogen , doctors stop the estrogen therapy (because it is a precipitating factor of the porphyria) until phlebotomy has been completed and porphyrin levels are normal.

 Generic NameSelect Brand Names